dreamportdev/Osdev-Notes/02_Memory_Management/04_Virtual_Memory_Manager.md

 On the topic of advanced VMM features, you can also do other things like caching files in memory, and then mapping those files into the virtual address space somewhere (this is what the `mmap` system call does).

 A lot of these features are not needed in the beginning, but hopefully the uses of a VMM are clear.
-To answer the original question of what a VMM does: it's really a manager of the virtual address space.
+To answer the original question of what a VMM does: it's a virtual address space manager and allocator.

 ## Concepts

 As you might expect, there are many VMM designs out there.
 We're going to look at a simple one that should provide all the functionality needed for now.
-First we'll need to introduce a new concept: a virtual memory object.
-This is just a struct that represents part of the virtual address space, so it will need a base address and length, both of these are in bytes and will be page-aligned.
-We'll also want to store some flags that describe the memory the object represents: is it writable? is it user accessible?
+First we'll need to introduce a new concept: a *virtual memory object*, sometimes called a *virtual memory range*.
+This is just a struct that represents part of the virtual address space, so it will need a base address and length, both of these are measured in bytes and will be page-aligned.
+We'll also want to store some flags that describe the memory the object represents: is it writable? is it user accessible? is it an ipc buffer?

 These flags seem like the flags we store in the page tables, so you could just store them there, but storing them as part of the object makes looking them up faster, since you don't need to manually traverse the paging structure.
 Later on we will add more flags.